Why Your Thyroid Labs Are Normal But You're Still Exhausted.

 Why Women's Thyroid Issues Get Ignored

-If you've been told "your labs are normal" while feeling awful, you're far from alone.
 Women's thyroid problems get dismissed constantly in conventional medicine.
 Here's why:

 Insurance-driven testing